-(xii) Co-authored first book on Mathematical Neuroscience [Published].
+(xii) Co-authored first book on the fallacy of computationalism in neuroscience Mathematical Neuroscience [Published].

-(xxii) A two-pool cable model for calcium source heterogeneity in starburst amacrine cells underlying speed tuning of direction-selective responses [to appear ].
+(xxii) Calcium source heterogeneity in starburst amacrine cells underlying speed tuning of direction-selective responses [to appear ].

 (xxiii) The rise of quantum biological field theory and the fall of integrated information as a reliable theory of consciousness[to appear].